What Is a Hard Money Lender and Should You Apply?

 Hard money lenders provide an attractive alternative that’s particularly well-suited for the real estate industry.
-These business financing lenders are not banks or financial institutions.
-Rather, they’re typically individuals or companies backed by investors who make asset-based loans.
+These business financing lenders aren’t banks or financial institutions.
+Rather, they’re typically private lenders or companies backed by investors who make asset-based loans.

 In this blog post, we’ll examine the hard money loan option so that you can determine if it is the right funding option for you.

 At a high level, hard money loans work similarly to any other asset-based loan.
 The lender evaluates the borrower’s credit risk and the value of the property being used as collateral.
 Based on this evaluation, the hard money lender sets terms determining the loan amount, interest rate, and repayment schedule.

 Usually, borrowers use real property as collateral on a hard money loan.
 The lender evaluates the value of the property and extends a loan with a loan-to-value (LTV) ratio of 50 to 70 percent.
 Hard money loan terms are generally short—usually around one year and sometimes up to three.

 As mentioned, banks don’t make hard money loans; only individuals and companies do.

 While the low LTV ratios of hard money loans make it difficult to get a large loan amount, they also make it easier to qualify.
 Unlike other business lender options, hard money lenders don’t require a stellar credit score for approval.
 All you really need is valuable collateral.